FCanberk/coflight-prep/issue-drafts/scraping/atlasglobal scraping.md

 A valid citizenship id number and a valid credit card number will be needed for scrapping.
 Citizenship id numbers could be generated [here](https://www.simlict.com/tcno.html) and credit card numbers could be generated [here](https://names.igopaygo.com/credit-card).

-These are the steps should be followed:
+These are the steps that should be followed:

-Areas in the circle must be clicked or filled.
-Areas in rectangle have information to gather.
+**Areas in the circle must be clicked or filled.
+Areas in rectangle have information to gather.**

 Select departure airport, arrival airport, departure date, one way/round trip and if it is round trip select return date.
 ![atlas-pic1](https://s23.postimg.org/6ji8y24ln/at1.png)